-Preparer tax identification number (PTIN) applications and renewals for 2017 are still being processed.
+Preparer tax identification number (PTIN) applications and renewals for 2018 are now being processed.

 Anyone who prepares or assists in preparing federal tax returns for compensation must have a valid 2018 PTIN before preparing returns.
 All enrolled agents must also have a valid PTIN.